 Assessments are designed to provide learners with opportunities to demonstrate they have attained the required skills and knowledge using a range of practically based activities and tasks, as required by recognised standards.

-All applicants must be at least 16 years of age.
-However, we strongly advise that applicants be over the age of 18 due to the technical nature of the program.
+All applicants must be at least 17 years of age.
 Holmesglen also requires that all applicants possess the following abilities:

 turn on a computer